rach7777/monax-may/content/blog/drafts/0000-mm-dd-playing-with-chains.md

 Over the last few months we've been working on a number of tools for setting up and playing with blockchains.

-Our namesake tool, located at `github.com/eris-ltd/eris-cli`, is woven tightly around [docker](), and provides a simple framework for working with distributed applications.
+Our namesake tool, located at `github.com/eris-ltd/eris-cli`, is woven tightly around [docker](), and provides a simple framework for working with ecosystem applications.
 All of its functionality, however, is available without docker,if you're willing to do some additional work.

 In this tutorial then, I will show you how to use these tools natively, and then how to use them within the `eris-cli` framework.